 - The war continues to create supply and price uncertainties.
 We were able to secure electricity purchases with MGRES-the electricity producer owned by the Russian company Inter-RAO and located in the Transnistrian region-through end-2024 at a beneficial price.
-Given the shortage of gas imported from Gazprom starting October 2022, MGRES reduced substantially the generation and supply of electricity, creating a need for procurement from spot markets abroad.
-We have secured supplies from Romania through the ENTSO-E, but capacity remains constrained.
-Resorting to EU traders or spot market acquisitions is required to satisfy demand.
-We engaged economic agents and households to save energy during peak hours to help balance the demands on the grid. - Unbundling of the electricity transmission system operators (TSO) has been implemented, and the certification of the electricity transmission system operator was approved.

-Amendments to electricity related laws, in line with EU regulations on the integrity and transparency of the wholesale energy market, are being finalized and the government plans to get the amended laws passed during October 2023.
+Diversification of electricity supply sources was achieved by concluding several bilateral contracts with producers and suppliers from Romania and Ukraine.
+Moreover, the registration of the state-owned company JSC "Energocom" on the OPCOM electricity market in Romania has secured all the necessary instruments for the purchase from spot market and other sources.
+However, interconnection capacity with Romania remains constrained until additional transmission lines have come online.
+We also engaged economic agents and households to save energy during peak hours to help balance the demands on the grid.
+A voucher program for low-income households to purchase efficient appliances aims to reduce electricity demand. - Unbundling of the electricity transmission system operators (TSO) has been implemented, and the certification of the electricity transmission system operator was approved. - Amendments to electricity related laws, in line with EU regulations on the integrity and transparency of the wholesale energy market, were approved by the Parliament in December 2023.
+We also appointed Operatorul Pietei de Energie M (OPEM) as electricity market operator, to establish an electricity market aiming to enhance market efficiency, boost liquidity and investor confidence.